AlienDJ66/robot-control-interface-with-streamlit/README.md

 Speed slider: When a user changes the robot speed using a slider, the robot in the simulation should change its moving speed in real time.
 The speed slider will have a minimum and maximum speed preconfigured to reasonable numbers
 Smooth UI with minimal latency and should be intuitive to user.

+# demo
+Demo videos are in data folder